ManjushaDevops/ManjushaDevops/README.md

 -👩🏽‍💻 I'm a Devops Professional.

--🌱 I’m currently learning GitOps
+-🌱 I’m currently learning MLOPS

 -💼 Checkout my experience on https://in.linkedin.com/in/manjusha-adaling